 WEST SYSTEM 410 Microlight® to the Rescue!

-At the end of moving day, after many large items had passed through the doorway, our house’s steel door was left with a nasty crease about a foot long.
-The door had a foam core.
+At the end of moving day, after many large items had passed through the doorway, our house’s metal door was left with a nasty crease about a foot long.
+The door was made of steel and had a foam core.
 The needed repair was just a fairing application with no structural component.

-Back to the utility lights for heat to accelerate the cure.
-After the epoxy cured hard, I used a water wipe with an abrasive pad, dried the surface, and then sanded with fine sandpaper to even out any irregularities and provide an anchor pattern for the paint.
+Back to the utility lights for heat to accelerate the epoxy cure.
+After the epoxy cured hard, I used a water wipe with an abrasive pad, dried the surface, and then sanded it with fine sandpaper to even out any irregularities and provide an anchor pattern for the paint.
 Finally, I applied a coat of acrylic enamel, which dries fast.
-The door looked like new by the end of the day!
+The metal door, now fully repaired, looked like new by the end of the day!